Sleeping Dogs (video game): Gameplay

 Some areas in the world remain inaccessible until milestones in the story are achieved.
 Although the player must complete missions to unlock content and continue the story, they may wander the game's open world and participate in activities such as visiting a karaoke bar, carjacking, street racing and joining a fight club.
 There are several potential girlfriends for Shen: successfully dating them awards collectibles and bonus content.
 The completion of side missions rewards the player with new missions, vehicles, and outfits, among other things.
-As the game progresses, the player acquires various safe houses to save progress in, but at certain times is required to go there to progress further.
+As the game progresses, the player acquires various safe houses to save progress in, and at certain times is required to go there to progress further.
 Like other houses, the player can survey unlocked areas, change outfits, and a parking garage is accessible in which they can use unlocked vehicles.

 The game has no multiplayer component, but online leaderboards are available for players to compare scores.
 Many activities that are not central to the story grant Stat Awards in three tiers: bronze, silver and gold.
 These unlock achievements and trophies.

 Synopsis

 Setting and characters

 Sleeping Dogs is set in a contemporary Hong Kong, which is split into four districts named after regions of the city.
 The game reveals the story of Wei Shen (Will Yun Lee), a former San Francisco Police Department officer who was transferred to the Hong Kong Police Department and assigned the task to infiltrate and destroy a Triad organization known as the Sun On Yee (based on the Sun Yee On).
 The main storyline features two sub-plots: Shen's balance between completing his police mission whilst committing crimes to prove himself to the Triads, and missions assigned by a Triad lieutenant, including the assassinations of Triad members loyal to other lieutenants.

-Shen's mission is coordinated by Thomas Pendrew (Tom Wilkinson); Raymond Mak (Byron Mann) serves as Shen's handler, and the two regularly meet in secret to discuss Shen's progress.
+Shen's mission is coordinated by Thomas Pendrew (Tom Wilkinson); Raymond Mak (Byron Mann) serves as Shen's handler, and the two regularly meet in secret to discuss Shen's progress, while Jane Teng (Kelly Hu) coordinates the main police strike force that responds to Shen's investigations.
 Shen infiltrates the Sun On Yee via his childhood friend Jackie Ma (Edison Chen), a low-level Triad member; he quickly gains the trust of Winston Chu (Parry Shen), one of the Triad's bosses, and Conroy Wu (Robin Shou), Winston's right-hand-man.
 Other prominent characters include David Wai-Lin "Uncle" Po (James Hong), the chairman of the Sun On Yee; Uncle's advisor Pockmark Cheuk (Byron Mann); and other Triad bosses – Sam "Dogeyes" Lin (Ron Yuan), Henry "Big Smile" Lee (Tzi Ma), "Broken Nose" Jiang (Elizabeth Sung), and Howard "Two Chin" Tsao (Conan Lee).
 Secondary characters include socialite Vivienne Lu (Lucy Liu).
 Shen's potential love interests include American tourist Amanda Cartwright (Emma Stone), electronics expert "Not Ping" (Celina Jade), and night club hostess Tiffany Kim (Yunjin Kim).